This site is intended to pick up where the Buyout of America book leaves off.

 A Nov.
 2013 Columbia Business School study shows private equity firms, when factoring in fees and the costs of committing money years before it is spent, generate average returns (no better than the stock markets).

-Sharp Pitch Book analysis of how company acquired in largest buyout of all time, Energy Future Holdings, is facing bankruptcy and prospect of private equity still causing the Next Great Credit Crisis.
+Sharp Pitch Book analysis of how private equity may still cause the Next Great Credit Crisis.

 A RBS Citizens executive in this Sept.
 2013 video at 3:00 says private equity firms own about 25 percent of Corporate America.

-No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew Goldman’s Lloyd Blankfein and JPMorgan’s Jamie Dimon as attendees.
+No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew Goldman’s Lloyd Blankfein and JPMorgan’s Jamie Dimon.
 Besides, likely 2016 Presidential Candidate Hillary Clinton was the keynote speaker.
 Former Obama Cabinet Member Austan Goolsbee also appeared.

 There is a new push to end “carried interest”, the ability of private equity fund managers to claim capital gains tax treatment on their commissions (a 20 percent tax rate instead of 39.6 percent).